 Committed to upholding human rights

-Our work is guided by international human rights and humanitarian laws and norms, and by the best interests, dignity and safety of survivors of sexual and gender-based violence.
+ASP’s work is guided by international human rights and humanitarian norms and standards; the best interests, dignity and safety of all survivors of CRSV; and principles of non-discrimination.

 Ethical Research and Advocacy

-The primary aim of All Survivors Project’s research is to support advocacy for change, in particular for stronger global and national action to prevent and end sexual violence against males in situations of armed conflict and displacement and to ensure better responses for male survivors.
-All Survivors Project’s research involves documentation of patterns of conflict-related sexual violence against men and boys; recording individual survivor case histories; conducting assessments of the adequacy of medical, psychosocial, protection and legal responses for survivors; and analysis of the effectiveness of protection and prevention frameworks and actions.
+The primary aim of All Survivors Project’s research is to support advocacy for change, in particular for stronger global and national action to prevent and end sexual violence against males and people with diverse SOGIESC in situations of armed conflict and displacement and to ensure better responses for male survivors.
+All Survivors Project’s research involves documentation of patterns of conflict-related sexual violence against men, boys and people with diverse SOGIESC; recording individual survivor case histories; conducting assessments of the adequacy of medical, psychosocial, protection and legal responses for survivors; and analysis of the effectiveness of protection and prevention frameworks and actions.
 Research is aimed to result in practical recommendations directed at specific stakeholders on how to strengthen responses and support national and international advocacy by All Survivors Project.

 The overarching priority in All Survivors Project’s research and advocacy is the safety, security and wellbeing of survivors and all those participating in the research whether as researchers, interpreters/cultural mediators, research participants or in other roles.
 Research must be designed to mitigate risks and be closely and continuously monitored throughout.